browserengineering/book/book/invalidation.md

         # ...
 ```

-Now the `BlockLayout`'s `layout` function is idempotent again, because
+This makes the `BlockLayout`'s `layout` function idempotent because
 each call will recreate the `children` array the same way each time.

-I examined all of the other `layout` methods to check whether they are
+Let's check all other `layout` methods for idempotency by reading them
-idempotent.
-I found a few worrying causes:
+and noting any non-idempotent method calls.
+I found:

 - In `new_line`, `BlockLayout` will append to its `children` array;
 - In `text` and `input`, `BlockLayout` will append to the `children`